top of page

 -Small electrical appliances: hair dryers, food processors, blenders, toasters

--Small electronic devices: video game consoles, radios, alarm clocks
+-Small electronic devices: video game consoles, radios, clock radios)

--Miscellaneous: coffee machines, toys, lamps, chairs, glued objects
+-Miscellaneous: coffee machines, toys, lamps, chairs, sticky notes

--Other appliances: microwave ovens, TVs, and devices that have short-circuited or emitted smoke
+-Other appliances: microwave ovens, TVs and appliances that have short-circuited or emitted smoke

 -Bicycles